leafo/lapis/docs/lua_getting_started.md

-# Lapis Lua guide
+# Creating a Lapis Application with Lua

-## Creating an application
+If you haven't already, read through the [generic getting started guide][2] for information on creating a new project skeleton along with details on OpenResty, Nginx configurations, and the `lapis` command.

-Start a new project in the current directory busing by typing into your
+You can start a new project in the current directory busing by typing into your
 console:

 ```bash